4GeeksAcademy/master-python-programming-exercises/exercises/03-sum_of_three_numbers/README.md

 📝 Instructions:

 **Statement**
-Write a program that takes three numbers and prints their sum.
+Taking 3 numbers from the input, print their sum.
 Every number is given on a separate line.

 **Example input**
 - 2